Eulhwa

 Eulhwa (을화 ULHWA The Shaman) is a novel written by Kim Dong-ri.

-Eulhwa was adapted from Kim Dong-ri’s 1936 short story “Munyeodo” (문녀도 The Way of the Shaman) and was published by Munhaksasang in 1978.
+Eulhwa was adapted from Kim Dong-ri's 1936 short story "Munyeodo" (무녀도 The Way of the Shaman) and was published by Munhaksasang in 1978.
 Through depicting the life of a woman whose fate turns her to the path of a Shaman, Eulhwa explores the struggles between traditional Korean mysticism and modern rationalism.

 Summary

 Set in a rural Korean village in Gyeongju in the 1920s, Eulhwa depicts the life story of a woman named Okseon.
 Living with her single mother, Okseon is raised in a poor household.
 When she is 16, Okseon forms a relationship with the neighbor, Seongchul, and has a son named Yeongsul.
-Okseon leaves the child to her mother to be raised and is forced to marry an old man, but soon thereafter, her aged husband and Okseon’s mother die in quick succession, leaving Okseon alone to raise Yeongsul.
+Okseon leaves the child to her mother to be raised and is forced to marry an old man, but soon thereafter, her aged husband and Okseon's mother die in quick succession, leaving Okseon alone to raise Yeongsul.

 One day, Yeongsul becomes sick.
 Afraid the sickness may kill him, Okseon seeks the help of the village Shaman, Bbakji.
 The shaman performs a gut (exorcism) and Yeongsul is cured.
 But it is not long before Okseon also becomes ill.
 Bbakji returns and performs the Sinnerim—a ritual to endow a deity to a person destined to become a Shaman—and leads Okseon on the path to Shaman-hood, giving her the new name of Eulhwa (transliterated as Ulhwa in the official English translation, see below).

 Okseon, with her new name, meets a man named Pangdol, and the two of them live together raising Yeongsul.
 Eulhwa and Pangdol eventually have another child between the two of them: a daughter named Wolhui.
 Once Yeongsul is old enough, Eulhwa sends him to study at a Buddhist temple.
 While Yeongsul is away from home, he becomes a devout Christian.
 At the same time, Eulhwa becomes a famous Shaman; this, however, does not save her from a life of poverty.
 When Yeongsul returns to the village, he intends to provide salvation to his mother and younger sister through the Christian faith.
-Eulhwa, however, fights against her son’s attempt to spread the gospel.
-She begins reciting incantations, vowing to rid her house of Jesus’s ghost, and burns her son’s bible.
+Eulhwa, however, fights against her son's attempt to spread the gospel.
+She begins reciting incantations, vowing to rid her house of Jesus's ghost, and burns her son's bible.
 And as Yeongsul attempts to stop his mother from doing this, he falls onto her knife and dies.
 After Eulhwa performs funeral rites for her son, Pangdol takes Wolhui and leaves Eulhwa.

-“Munyeodo” and Eulhwa
+"Munyeodo" and Eulhwa

-The short story “Munyeodo”, published in May 1936 in JoongAng, is one of Kim Dong-ri’s earliest works.
+The short story "Munyeodo", published in May 1936 in JoongAng, is one of Kim Dong-ri's earliest works.
 Kim Dong-ri was known to have been fond of this work, and as such, attempted adapting it several times.
 Eulhwa, published in 1978, is the forty-two-year culmination of these efforts at adaption into a full-length novel.